mklueh/affected-plugin/README.md

 | `changedProjectsMode` | A string that denotes which mode the plugin is running in, either `ONLY_DIRECTLY` or `INCLUDE_DEPENDENTS`.<br/><br/>`INCLUDE_DEPENDENTS` is the default and causes the `taskToRun` to be executed for project that are changed and projects that depends on those changed.<br/><br/>`ONLY_DIRECTLY` causes the `taskToRun` to only be executed for projects that are changed and only those. |

 ## Usage
-To use the added `runTaskForChangedProjects` from this plugin you need to run it with a few parameters.
+To use the added `affected` task from this plugin you need to run it the `-Paffected.run` parameter, which enables the plugin to run.

-The minimum required is `-PchangedProjectsTask.run` which enables the plugin to run.
+### Other CLI arguments

-Depending on usage, it might also be a good idea to run it with `--continue` such that all dependent tasks are run, instead of fail-fast behaviour.
+- `--continue` Depending on usage, it might be a good idea to run it with `--continue` such that all dependent tasks are run, instead of fail-fast behaviour.

-Then there are three other optional parameters `-PchangedProjectsTask.commit`, `-PchangedProjectsTask.prevCommit` and `-PchangedProjectsTask.compareMode` and `-PchangedProjectsTask.taskToRun`.
+- `-Paffected.taskToRun` let's you configure the task to run on demand.

-- `-PchangedProjectsTask.taskToRun` let's you configure the task to run on demand.
   If provided, the taskToRun is not required in the config anymore.
 It will also have higher priority as the task provided in the configuration.

-- `-PchangedProjectsTask.commit` is to configure which ref to use in the git diff.
+- `-Paffected.commit` is to configure which ref to use in the git diff.
-  - If this is specified with `-PchangedProjectsTask.prevCommit` it creates a range to use in diff.
+  - If this is specified with `-Paffected.prevCommit` it creates a range to use in diff.
   By calling the following `git diff --name-only prevCommit~ commit`.
-  - If it is specified with `-PchangedProjectsTask.prevCommit`, it uses the following command instead
+  - If it is specified with `-Paffected.prevCommit`, it uses the following command instead
   `git diff --name-only commit~ commit`

-- `-PchangedProjectsTask.prevCommit` is to configure which previous ref to use in the git diff.
+- `-Paffected.prevCommit` is to configure which previous ref to use in the git diff.
-This cannot be used without also using `-PchangedProjectsTask.commit`
+This cannot be used without also using `-Paffected.commit`

-- `-PchangedProjectsTask.compareMode` is used to change which mode it uses to compare.
+- `-Paffected.compareMode` is used to change which mode it uses to compare.
 The following modes are available
-  - `commit` (Default, the `-PchangedProjectsTask.commit` and `-PchangedProjectsTask.prevCommit` options are the commit ids and makes use of `~`)
+  - `commit` (Default, the `-Paffected.commit` and `-Paffected.prevCommit` options are the commit ids and makes use of `~`)
-  - `branch` (`-PchangedProjectsTask.commit` and `-PchangedProjectsTask.prevCommit` are now branch names and will be used like the following `git diff --name-only prev curr`, where `curr` is `-PchangedProjectsTask.commit`)
+  - `branch` (`-Paffected.commit` and `-Paffected.prevCommit` are now branch names and will be used like the following `git diff --name-only prev curr`, where `curr` is `-Paffected.commit`)
-  - `branchTwoDotted` (`-PchangedProjectsTask.commit` and `-PchangedProjectsTask.prevCommit` are branch names and will be used like the following `git diff --name-only prev..curr`)
+  - `branchTwoDotted` (`-Paffected.commit` and `-Paffected.prevCommit` are branch names and will be used like the following `git diff --name-only prev..curr`)
-  - `branchThreeDotted` (`-PchangedProjectsTask.commit` and `-PchangedProjectsTask.prevCommit` are branch names and will be used like the following `git diff --name-only prev..curr`)
+  - `branchThreeDotted` (`-Paffected.commit` and `-Paffected.prevCommit` are branch names and will be used like the following `git diff --name-only prev..curr`)

-If either `-PchangedProjectsTask.commit` and `-PchangedProjectsTask.prevCommit` is not specified when running the `runTaskForChangedProjects` command, then that option simply defaults to `HEAD` if it is allowed to by the logic, otherwise an error is thrown.
+If either `-Paffected.commit` and `-Paffected.prevCommit` is not specified when running the `affected` command, then that option simply defaults to `HEAD` if it is allowed to by the logic, otherwise an error is thrown.

 The following table illustrates the allowed and available options and how the resulting diff command looks